deningsr/Jamming/README.md

 ### Technologies used: HTML | CSS | JavaScript | React.js | npm

 #### This project is my first web app built with React.
 It is intended to dispaly my knowledge of React, HTML, CSS, and Javascript.
-It uses React Components and interacts with the Spotify API to create custom playlists and save them to the users Spotify account.
+The app uses React Components and interacts with the Spotify API to create custom playlists and save them to the user's Spotify account.

 ## How to use the App